|Start Date for

 * Associate degree or higher and pre-application courses listed below are required for admission.

-- Submit completed application, $ 50.00 application fee (only check or money order is accepted) and completed application materials before the deadline posted for that application period.
+- Complete application requirements before the deadline posted for that application period.

-1. All pre-application courses, listed below, must be from a regionally accredited agency recognized by the American Registry of Radiologic Technologists, with a minimum grade of "C" and a minimum cumulative GPA of 2.5.
+- All pre-application courses, listed below, must be from a regionally accredited agency recognized by the American Registry of Radiologic Technologists (ARRT) with a minimum grade of "C" and a minimum cumulative GPA of 2.5

 Basic Application Requirements

-- Submit completed application (with $50 fee) no later than the posted deadline for desired application cycle (See application period above) Applications received after the posted deadline will not be accepted.
+- Submit completed application no later than the posted deadline for desired application cycle.
+Applications received after the posted deadline will not be accepted.

 - Complete ALL pre-application courses prior to application deadline and submit official transcripts.